joao-mambelli/DesafioStone/README.md

 To make API requests to the api from external sources such as Postman, refer to the Swagger and simply use the https://desafiostone-nmkn24bkqq-rj.a.run.app/{endpoints...}

 ### Who can access it?
-The only fully authorized endpoint is the "v1/users/authorize" one, which is used to validate the User and generate the 8-hour token.
+The only fully authorized endpoint is the "v1/users/authorize" one, which is used to validate the User; generating the 2-hour Bearer token and the refresh token.

-All the others "users" endpoints are only authorized for Users with a Manager role, except for the "v1/users/{userId}/updatePassword" that is only accessible when the token being used was created by the user with id {userId}, in other words, only the user itself can change its password.
+To refresh the Bearer token and the refresh token you need to added the authorization in the request too besides providing it and the refresh token in the body.
+Keep in mind that you need to do the refresh before the current token expires.

 All the Invoice endpoints are accessible with at least a User role token.